invrainbow/codeperfect/docs/content/overview/getting-started.md

 project must be organized as a single module, with `go.mod` at the root of your project folder.

-When you open CodePerfect, it prompts you for a directory to open.
-Select your project folder.
+When you open CodePerfect, it prompts you to select your project folder.

 ## Starting a project

-CodePerfect doesn't have any sort of "create project" wizard; it just reads Go modules.
+CodePerfect doesn't have a "create project" wizard; it just reads Go modules.
 Initialize a module the usual way:

 ```
 $ go mod init <module_path>